 4 Soundness, Completeness and Convergence

 In this section, we present theoretical results obtained for the basic NIL algorithm and its variants.
-Proofs are included in Appx.
-A due to the lack of space.
+Proofs are available in the appendix of [6].

 First, the basic algorithm is sound, as captured by Theorem 1.